 Enter a net name in the Filter text box to filter net names.
-From the pull-down menu of the Sort icon, choose either traditional match filtering, wildcard filtering, or Regular Expression match filtering.
+You can use either traditional match filtering or Regular Expression match filtering.
+Enable the Use RegEx checkbox to use Regular Expression match filtering.
 You can also filter with criteria specific to nets, such as fanout values, net types, and routing status (routed or unrouted).